 We cover the basic steps: mambo, side step (cucaracha), Cuban back step, and open out (abanico).
 We will introduce you to partner work including cross body moves and simple turns.
-We also work on timing, helping you to understand how to dance to both slow and faster tracks.
+We also work on timing, helping you to understand how to follow the beat of the music.
 Each week we add a small variation to the beginners' class.
 If it's your first time don't worry, we repeat the basic steps in the beginner's class every week.

 Building on the beginners class, improvers 1 covers: cross body moves, lady's and men's turns, inside and outside turns, walk through, shoulder check and crucifix.
 There is a greater emphasis on partner work and technique including spotting.
 It's at this point that you start to feel that you are really dancing!